 A light reading (see below) can sometimes show that you’re starting to get on the right track, but you need to hone in and adjust what you are eating.
 You may be seeing the effects of a ketogenic diet, but you may be able to optimize your ketone production.

-Here’s a quick guide on the ranges; optimal weight loss will be in the “deep ketosis” range:
+Here’s a quick guide on the ranges; optimal weight loss will be in the higher end of the “nutritional ketosis” and “deep ketosis” range:

 If you’re within deep ketosis ranges, you don’t have to strive for even higher readings.
 If you’re falling over the 3.0 mark, you won’t have any better or worse results than if you had a reading in the 2.5 range.
 Frequent high readings can sometimes show a lack of calories in your diet (ketosis also happens during starvation when the body needs to break down stored energy).
 Make sure to use our keto calculator to find your macros.

 As a side note, it is important to talk about higher levels of ketones.
-Values over 6.0 mmol/L can usually show the beginning of a dangerous state known as ketoacidosis.
-While it’s almost impossible to get to these ranges on a standard ketogenic diet alone, type 1 diabetics can sometimes notice this when their insulin levels are extremely low.
-Very high levels of ketones require medical attention and should be treated immediately.
+Values over 10.0 mmol/L paired with blood sugar levels over 200 mg/dL can usually show the beginning of a dangerous state known as ketoacidosis.
+While it’s impossible to get to these ranges if your body is producing and recognizing insulin, diabetics can sometimes notice this when their insulin levels are low.
+Very high levels of ketones and blood sugar require medical attention and should be treated immediately.
+If you’re a diabetic, I recommend reading more about what ketoacidosis is.